mozilla/zamboni-lib/README.rst

     # ..delete some junk from vendor/lib/python...

-    # Create the .pth file so Python can find our libs.
+    # Create the .pth file so Python can find our src libs.
-    # The first line gets all the normal packages.
-    # The second line gets all the src packages.
-    echo "import site; site.addsitedir('vendor/lib/python')" > zamboni.pth
     find src -type d -depth 1 >> zamboni.pth

     # Add all the submodules.